Dan David Prize

 • Should be no more than 15 years post-PhD (for academics) or 15 years after the release of their first major project (for non-academics), although due allowance will be made for career breaks (e.g. parental and care leave or duties, health-related leave and career changes).

-Nominators will be asked to provide the nominee’s CV and list of relevant work or publications, and to answer three brief questions.
+Nominators will be asked to provide the nominee’s CV and list of relevant work or publications, and to answer a few brief questions.

 The Dan David Prize is awarded on the basis of merit, regardless of gender identity and expression, sexuality, race, ethnicity and nationality, religion, age, ability or political affiliation.